Mukulch15/tx_feed/README.md

   * Install dependencies with `mix deps.get`
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server` In order to start using the apis, you have to use basic auth.
 Enter the username in the following format: test_ followed by a 12 digit number.
+Example: test_456789012321.
 The password must be blank.
 The base url is http://localhost:4000.
 A dashboard is accessible on http://localhost:4000/statistics which gives you the count of api calls for a given token.